 Presence of other health conditions

-To ensure that gabapentin is safe to take, a person should tell their doctor if they currently have or have ever experienced:
+To ensure that gabapentin is safe to take, a person should tell their healthcare professional if they also currently have or have ever had:

 - dialysis treatment